No matter who you are, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.

 Differences Between Coaching and Counseling

-Misconceptions between the professions coach and counselor are abundant.
+Misconceptions about coaching and counseling are abundant.

-Many areas could overlap, the most prominent being that they are both ‘helping professions.’
+There are indeed many overlapping areas, the most prominent being that they are both ‘helping professions.’

-In turn, ethical counselors will understand the value of coaching and develop symbiotic relationships with those coaches working in their area as well.
+In turn, ethical counselors will understand the value of coaching and develop symbiotic relationships with coaches working in their area as well.
 This would also depend on the counselor’s approach; some approaches in counseling are similar to coaches in that they focus on solution-oriented change.
 There is room for both coaching and counseling in the service of helping others.

 Counselors inherently hold confidentiality and other parts of a coaching agreement as a part of their practice.
 Coaches have to include their personal values and business expectations in their coaching agreement to protect themselves and their clients.